dchwebb/Oscar/Oscar_Build_Guide.md

 - Panel (5 PCBs): $8.70
 - Daughter board (5 PCBs): $2.00

-If you are happy hand-soldering some SMD parts you could reduce the cost of the assembled boards to $30.59 by excluding all extended parts except the microcontroller.
+JLC support two types of component: 'Basic' and 'Extended'.
+If you are happy hand-soldering surface-mount components you can exclude some or all of the extended parts to reduce costs (each extended part has a surcharge of $3).
+The cost of the assembled boards can be reduced to $30.59 by excluding all extended parts except the microcontroller.

 These figures are exclusive of sales tax and shipping.

 ## Component PCB initial assembly

-Whether you are hand-soldering the surface mount parts or using JLC assembly it is recommended to carry out some basic testing at this stage of the build.
+Whether you are hand-soldering the surface-mount parts or using JLC assembly it is recommended to carry out some basic testing at this stage of the build.

 ### Power testing